Sunilpore/Sample-Projects/README.md

  The keepAlive function is used to tell Riverpod that the state of the provider should be preserved even if no longer listened to.
  We can also implement timeout-based caching strategy to dispose the provider's state after a given duration

+7. Theme Provider
+ - ThemeProvider is a provider that is used to listen to and expose a ThemeMode

 #[Modifier Types]
 1. Family Modifier